20+ Top Hong Kong Restaurants You Must Visit

 5. Ho Lee Fook

-The only “Chinese” restaurant on this list and definitely has the cheekiest name of them all.
+This restaurant definitely has the cheekiest name of them all.
 Funky decor with a wall of “lucky cats” as you walk in – the food is top-notch and they serve up some of the best barbecued pork (char siu) I’ve had in Hong Kong.
 Chinese food is best when shared in a big group, so e-mail them ahead of time as they take reservations for groups of 5 or more.

 6. Tim Ho Wan (multiple locations)